 Brussels Metro

-Despite being one of the most modern metros in Europe (the first opened in the seventies), Brussels Metro is very limited and gives the impression that it is old and a little unclean; although this doesn't mean that it isn't efficient.
-The range of some of the lines is insufficient and you will find that you will need to change means of transport regularly to get to your destination.
+Despite being one of the most modern metros in Europe (its construction began in the seventies), Brussels Metro is very limited and gives the impression that it is old; although this doesn't mean that it isn't efficient.
+The range of some of the lines is insufficient.
+The Brussels Metro is managed by the STIB (The Brussels Intercommunal Transport Company).

 Lines

-Brussels Metro is made up of six lines, four of which are conventional and two are premetro lines (premetro are underground tramways).
+Brussels Metro is made up of six lines, four of which are conventional and two are light rail lines (light rail are underground tramways).

-In the city center two of the metro lines merge into one, this means that there are essentially only three metro lines in most parts of Brussels, which in our opinion is insufficient.
+In the city center, two of the metro lines merge into one, which means that there are essentially only three metro lines in most parts of Brussels, which in our opinion is insufficient.

 • Lines 1 and 5: Run between the east and west parts of the city.
 You’ll need to take these lines to get to Brussels Park and the Cinquantenaire.